 What is considered “Commercial Property”?

-Are you owning or leasing an office or commercial space?
+Do you own or lease an office or commercial space?
 Do you use equipment such as computers, machines or hardware at your business?
 Do you work remotely and use portable equipment for business purposes?
 A commercial property policy is necessary if any of these questions apply to you.

 If your business is not remote, you will most likely need to rent or purchase a workspace.
 Whether you need the space for manufacturing, warehousing or simply working in an office, that type of property is considered commercial property.

 What is the difference between residential property and commercial property?

 Commercial property can often be classified as commercial real estate, investment property or income property.
 The difference between commercial and residential property is that commercial buildings are meant to generate a profit from capital gains or rental income.

 Examples of residential buildings include duplexes, mobile homes and condominiums.
 Meanwhile, types of commercial properties include offices, retail, industrial, leisure and healthcare facilities.

 Let’s say you run an online floral business and decide it’s time to open up a brick-and-mortar location.
 You find the perfect space to lease at your local shopping centre.
 The space you are renting for your flower retail store is considered commercial property.

 Other examples of commercial property include hotels, pubs, restaurants, cafes, sporting facilities, medical centres, hospitals and nursing homes.